 It is reading that gives the writer the words to drill down and define with depth and nuance his or her own humanity.
 I published a book titled Joey Pigza Swallowed the Key, about a young boy with ADHD who is often out of control.
 He is far more active than articulate, and through his up and down journey to gain self-control he has to use language to fully define who he is within himself—which, heroically, he does.
 I single out this book because I receive hundreds of letters each year from readers—boys and girls--who like the story—but love the character—and have found through the reading a greater understanding of characters like 'Joey' and thus a greater understanding of their own humanity toward others.

 It is through the richness of language that writers stimulate and steer the imagination of readers, and it is language and imagination that allows readers to steer themselves into and out of deep water. " – Jack

 • • •

 I went into books head-first after that, looking for something I could connect with again.
 The world wasn’t so lonely of a place when I picked up a book.
-In the end, I look back to Joey Pigza Swallowed the Key as the catalyst in this chain of reactions that has helped make me who I am today.” – Skyler
+After Joey Pigza Swallowed the Key I went on to read Mamba Point by Kurtis Scaletta, and then from there to read I am Number Four by Pittacus Lore.
+I’ve read plenty of books since that day in elementary school -- nothing has stopped me.
+In the end, I look back to Joey Pigza Swallowed the Key as the catalyst in this chain of reactions that has helped make me who I am today." – Skyler

 Skyler’s new-found appreciation for reading, thanks to Jack’s visit, changed his life.
 Last year we were proud to present Skyler with the Nantucket Book Foundation’s Young Writer Award, and thrilled to see our work come full circle.
 We share Skyler’s passion for books, to better connect with and understand our place in this world.